khoirulmuzakka/Minion/README.md

 [![Documentation Status](https://readthedocs.org/projects/minion-py/badge/?version=latest)](https://minion-py.readthedocs.io/en/latest/)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14794240.svg)](https://doi.org/10.5281/zenodo.14794240)

-**Minion** is a high-performance **derivative-free optimization** library designed for solving complex optimization problems where gradients are unavailable or unreliable.
+**Minion/MinionPy** is an optimization library designed for solving single-objective optimization problems.
 It features **state-of-the-art evolutionary algorithms**, including top-performing methods from IEEE CEC competitions, which are not commonly found in standard optimization libraries such as SciPy, NLopt, OptimLib, pyGMO, and pagmo2.

 Minion also serves as a **research platform** for developing and testing new optimization algorithms.
 It includes benchmark functions from **CEC competitions (2011, 2014, 2017, 2019, 2020, and 2022)**, providing a robust framework for algorithm evaluation and comparison.